Gold's Gym: Gold's Gym as film set for Pumping Iron

-Due to Sprague's contacts in the film industry and his persuasion skills, an opportunity arose in 1975, when the filmmaker George Butler set out to film the groundbreaking docudrama Pumping Iron (1977), with Gold's Gym as the primary filming location.
-Sprague, having strong commitments to his gym and the sport as well as understanding the requirements for film, offered Butler full and unrestricted access to the gym.
-Preparing and improving the gym as a film set, he also had certain windows painted over to control backlight and installed a lightening grid.
-Even though the filmmakers ran out of funds to finish the production, Arnold Schwarzenegger and other bodybuilders helped to raise additional funds for its completion.
-The docudrama Pumping Iron became a best seller, which brought attention not only to the gym itself but also to bodybuilding and physique in general.
-Due to that impact, Gold's Gym became the most famous gym worldwide, which more than tripled the membership prices.
-Gold's Gym continued to be considered a landmark in bodybuilding culture and has achieved cult status.
+Due to Sprague's contacts in the film industry and his persuasion skills, an opportunity arose in 1975 when filmmaker George Butler set out to film the groundbreaking docudrama Pumping Iron (1977) with Gold's Gym as the primary location.
+Sprague, who had strong commitments to his gym and the sport and who understood filmmaking, offered Butler full and unrestricted access to the gym.

+To prepare and improve the gym as a film set, he had certain windows painted over to control backlight and installed a lighting grid.
+When the filmmakers ran out of funds to finish the production, Arnold Schwarzenegger and other bodybuilders helped raise additional funds for its completion.
+The docudrama became a hit, bringing attention not only to the gym itself but also to bodybuilding and physique in general.
+Gold's Gym became the most famous gym worldwide and more than tripled its membership prices.
+Gold's Gym continued to be considered a landmark in bodybuilding culture and achieved cult status.